 Non-Native English speakers who wish to teach a language other than their native language must also demonstrate high proficiency in their language of instruction.
 A writing sample and comprehensive telephone interview will help us assess your proficiency level.
 The writing sample should be a 2-3 page document on any topic in your language of instruction.
 Language faculty will contact applicants by phone or email to arrange the interview.

 Non-native English speakers must provide evidence of English proficiency from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations.
 Institutional TOEFL reports are not accepted.
-Students who have completed all four years of high school and their undergraduate degree at a U.S. university, in English, may be eligible for a TOEFL or IELTS waiver.
-If you feel that you are eligible for a TOEFL or IELTS waiver, please contact Admissions for an application to waive this requirement.
+Applicants who have completed all four years of high school and an undergraduate degree in the U.S. are eligible for a waiver of the TOEFL/IELTS exams.
+Applicants must provide transcripts from those institutions.